 - The brandy butter will keep for 2 weeks in the fridge

 - The cake tins used are 13cm wide (5 inches) by 8cm deep (3 inches).
 I found mine 5+ years ago at a professional cake decorator store.
 If you use different size cake tins, the baking time will change.
 I’m not sure by how much.
-I can only advise to check if the cake is baked in 5 minute intervals from the 20 minute bake time as published.
+I can only advise checking if the cake is baked in 5-minute intervals from the 20 minute bake time as published.